-- A. All exhibits must attach skills summary questions. - B. More than one entry may be made in "any other item" classes.
+- A. All exhibits must attach skills summary questions. - More than one entry may be made in "any other item" classes.
 However, exhibits MUST be of a different nature. - C. Do not enter buckles with belts, bulbs with lamps, wooden legs with camp stools or clock movements with clocks.
-Dyeing will be considered in the judging of leather articles. - D. If a kit is used, clearly explain the type of kit used on the skills summary sheet. - E. Please find the appropriate class below.
+Dyeing will be considered in the judging of leather articles. - D. If a kit is used, clearly explain the type of kit used on the skills summary sheet.

-DIVISION 37 - 4-H LLAMAS & AL- PACAS
+DIVISION 37 - 4-H LLAMAS & ALPACAS

-- All exhibits must attach skills summary questions. - B. All live animals should be entered in appropriate 4-H or Junior Show NOT in this division - C. Please find the appropriate class
+- A. All exhibits must attach skills summary questions. - All live animals should be entered in appropriate 4-H or Junior Show NOT in this division.